Evanna456/PS-TimedScript/README.md

 ## Author's Notes

-<p>I never knew about PowerShell till somebody from a discord server ask for help on how to run a script for an hour.
+<p>I've known PowerShell for quite some time but never really know what it does till somebody from a discord server ask for help on how to run a script for an hour.
 So I researched the language up, read some stackoverflow solutions and implemented my own.
 But considering how newb I am to this language, I never offered the solution.</p>

 ## License